SaniyaPathre/omniplex-UI_Saniya/README.md

-Here’s a neat, formatted version of your **README** for the Omniplex project:

----

 # Omniplex Project

 This repository contains the Omniplex project with enhanced features, including UI improvements, API integration, and deployment readiness.